 Having said that, there’s a TON on there we didn’t travel with by the third or fourth trip.
-These are the items that have withstood the test of time, and I’m not sure we’d have been able to travel without.
+These are the items that have withstood the test of time.
+I’m honestly not sure we’d have been able to travel without them.

 1. The Sleepyhead Deluxe, Age: 0-6 months // Ok, this one is first-time mom overkill, BUT we used it sooo much on every early trip, and at home.
-She outgrew it around 6 months and I would never buy the next size up (cannot imagine a need for it?), but I really loved having it when she was teeny tiny, for all the reasons I mention in our first-trip post.
+She outgrew it around 6 months and I would never buy the next size up.
+I just cannot imagine a need for it?
+But I really loved having it when she was teeny tiny, for all the reasons I mention in our first-trip post.

 2. Snuza Go!
 Baby Monitor, Age: 0+ // I’m pro-whatever gives moms and dads a sound mind for a better night of sleep, wherever they’re sleeping.
 For us, that is the Snuza.